*Read this only if you live in the state of Washington.

 You can buy private health insurance.
 You cannot buy it on the health benefits exchange ("Healthplanfinder").
 You cannot get federal subsidies or tax credits to help pay for it.

 Some of my family are lawfully present immigrants.
-Can I get medical coverage for them if I am not eligible?
+Can they get medical coverage even if I cannot?

 Yes.
-You can still apply for coverage for your eligible family members.
-Example: Many parents who are ineligible for medical assistance can get assistance for their lawfully present or U.S. citizen children.
+You can still apply to get coverage for your eligible family members.
+Example: Many parents who are not eligible to get most medical assistance can still get assistance for their lawfully present or U.S. citizen children.